The Best Cat Treats

 Only 10% of your cat’s diet should consist of treats.

 Over half the pets in the US are classified as overweight, and Dr. Richter warns that “treats should be a minority of a dog’s or cat’s daily food intake.”
 If you’re using treats frequently as part of training, it’s a good idea to reduce your cat’s meal portions accordingly.

 Research also suggests many indoor cats don’t get enough physical exercise, with one study finding inactivity to be a predictor of diabetes.
 So if you’re inclined to overindulge your cat (it’s easy to do), try giving out treats at the end of a long play session.

 For cats, milk and dairy aren’t great dietary options.

 Despite what you may have seen in movies, it’s not actually a good idea to give cats a saucer of milk.
 Why?
 Most cats are lactose intolerant, which means that digesting milk can cause an upset stomach.

 Cats can have allergic reactions to some protein sources.

+Cats, like dogs, can sometimes be allergic even to foods they normally love, like chicken, fish or beef.
 In cats, food allergy symptoms typically take the form of skin issues: hair loss, lesions, and scratching.
 If a flea allergy has been ruled out, it may be a protein or carbohydrate that is bothering your cat.
 The only way to know for sure is to is to feed a limited-ingredient diet and gradually test additional ingredients to find out what’s causing the trouble.